Monday, 4 June 2012

 Insects are amazing - in every sense of the word.
 There are currently over 900,000 known species in the world, each performing different roles within our eco-systems.
 Not only do they form essential ecological links as predators and parasites, but they are also responsible for the vital roles of decomposition, soil processing and, of course, pollination.
 Insects have also contributed to the evolution of many other species; the most notable being the relationship they have formed with the flowering plants with which they have co-evolved over the last 100 million years.

-Many insects are known as 'keystone species' which means a number of other species depend upon them for their existence.
+Many insects are 'keystone species'.
+This means a number of other species depend upon them for their existence.
 If you were to remove a keystone species from any given eco-system it would upset the balance and that eco-system would collapse.
 Nature is all about balance.

 Insects Facing Mass Extinction

 Unfortunately, over a period of just 100 short years, things have changed so dramatically that this amazing class of species is now under threat.
 For the first time ever, INSECTS ARE FACING MASS EXTINCTION.

 When did you last have to stop your car during a long journey to clean away dead insects from the windscreen?

 When I was a child (back in the 60s) we used to travel up the A1 to Yorkshire to see my grandmother and I remember my father having to make regular stops to wash the windscreen - which was splattered with so many dead insects that the wipers alone couldn't keep it clean.

 I also remember seeing huge flocks of birds following the farmer's ploughs in the fields alongside the road; all of them feeding on an abundance of worms and other invertebrates or micro organisms living beneath the surface of the soil that had just been exposed by the farmer's plough.